viniciusvasti/mirror-dir/README.md

 If the file already exists, mirror-dir verify if it was locally modified, comparing the "last modified" property of the files.
 It uses Threads to run this in a loop.

+## No FTP libraries
+I know I could be usin Apache Commons FTPClient class or other pre-compiled library, but with "showing skills" purpose, I choose implement my own FTP class, using sockets to connect with FTP server and input/output streams.

 ## Getting Started

 ### Prerequisites for development and testing purposes